Shylow0167/Shylow0167/README.md

 🎯 Aspiring Cybersecurity Analyst | CS50x Student | Self-Taught & Hands-On Learner

-I'm on a mission to break into cybersecurity from the ground up — no degree, no debt — just consistent learning, smart planning, and hands-on skills.
+I'm on a mission to break into cybersecurity from the ground up — no degree, no debt — just consistent learning and hands-on skills.

 ---